 Current Status of Theme Parks and Resort Hotels

-- Walt Disney World water parks plan to splash back into action in 2021.
-According to Walt Disney World Resort, one of the two water parks on property, Disney’s Blizzard Beach water park or Disney’s Typhoon Lagoon water park, will reopen March 7, 2021, pending government approval.
+- Walt Disney World water parks partially splashed back into action in 2021.
+Disney’s Blizzard Beach water park reopened March 7, 2021.
+Disney’s Typhoon Lagoon water park will remain closed until further notice.

-- Disney-owned and -operated hotels at Walt Disney World Resort have begun to reopen.
-Disney Vacation Club properties at Walt Disney World and Disney’s Fort Wilderness Resort & Campground reopened to members and guests June 22.
-Disney Vacation Club properties in Vero Beach, Florida, and Hilton Head, South Carolina, reopened June 15.
-Disney's Aulani is reopening Nov.
-1.
+- Disney-owned and-operated hotels at Walt Disney World Resort have begun to reopen.
+Disney Vacation Club properties at Walt Disney World and Disney’s Fort Wilderness Resort & Campground reopened to members and guests June 22, 2020, and other Walt Disney World Resort hotels have reopened since then.
+Disney Vacation Club properties in Vero Beach, Florida, and Hilton Head, South Carolina, reopened June 15, 2020.
+Disney's Aulani reopened Nov.
+1, 2020.

-- Disney Springs in Florida began a phased reopening May 20.
-A limited number of shopping and dining experiences that are owned by third-party operating participants will begin to open during this initial phase.
-During the initial opening phase, Disney Springs has limitations on capacity, parking and operating hours.
-Guests and cast members will be required to wear face coverings.
+- Disney Springs in Florida began a phased reopening May 20, 2020.
+During the initial opening phase, Disney Springs had limitations on capacity, parking and operating hours.
 For more information, read our separate post about its reopening guidelines and procedures.

-- Universal CityWalk at Universal Orlando began limited operation of select venues May 14.
-Face coverings are required for team members and guests.
-Temperature checks will be done for guests upon arrival.
-Cashless payments will be available at all venues, and self-parking will be free.
+- Universal CityWalk at Universal Orlando began limited operation of select venues May 14, 2020.
 For more information, read our separate post about its reopening guidelines and procedures.

 - Fun Spot America has reopened its Orlando and Kissimmee locations.